"Contrapuntal and uniquely modal"

 There is something vividly distinct about Mehdizadeh's music.
 This Canadian composer is revered for his intricate, unpredictable and haunting works.
 The sound and gesture of his pieces bury themselves deep in complex imagination, participating you in an exploration of uncertain visceral implications.

-Dr. Daniel Mehdizadeh (DMA, University of Toronto) is currently based in the Greater Toronto Area and is the Composer-in-Residence for the Scarborough Philharmonic Orchestra.
+Dr. Daniel Mehdizadeh (DMA, University of Toronto) is currently based in the Greater Toronto Area and is the Composer-in-Residence for the Scarborough Philharmonic Orchestra (SPO).
 He has been involved in both national and international festival series.
 He is regularly commissioned and holds numerous performances in Europe and North America.
 His works have had global exposure and have been broadcasted across Canada and the US including appearance as guest composer on CBC Radio.
-He is the founder and artistic director of East Chamber Music (ECM), an international Emerging Composer Festival Series, where he has mentored many young and early-career composers.
-Other mentorships include the Scarborough Philharmonic Orchestra's New Generation Composer Workshop.